ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Abstract

 \section{Abstract}

-Inferring trajectories from longitudinal spatially-resolved omics data is fundamental to understanding the dynamics of structural and functional tissue changes in development, regeneration and repair, disease progression, and response to treatment.
-We propose ContextFlow, a novel context-aware flow matching framework that incorporates prior knowledge to guide the inference of structural tissue dynamics from spatially resolved omics data.
+Inferring trajectories from longitudinal, spatially resolved omics data is fundamental to understanding the dynamics of structural and functional tissue changes in development, regeneration and repair, disease progression, and response to treatment.
+We propose ContextFlow, a context-aware flow matching framework that leverages prior knowledge to guide the inference of structural tissue dynamics from spatially resolved omics data.
+Existing approaches rely on optimal-transport-derived couplings that are determined solely by transcriptomic similarity, which can lead to biologically implausible transitions and, in turn, inconsistent learned dynamics.
 Specifically, ContextFlow integrates local tissue organization and ligand-receptor communication patterns into a transition plausibility matrix that regularizes the optimal transport objective.
-By embedding these contextual constraints, ContextFlow generates trajectories that are not only statistically consistent but also biologically meaningful, making it a generalizable framework for modeling spatiotemporal dynamics from longitudinal, spatially resolved omics data.
-Evaluated on three datasets, ContextFlow consistently outperforms state-of-the-art flow matching methods across multiple quantitative and qualitative metrics of inference accuracy and biological coherence.
-Our code is available at: \url{https://github.com/santanurathod/ContextFlow}
+By embedding these contextual constraints, ContextFlow generates trajectories that are not only statistically consistent but also biologically meaningful, making it a generalizable framework for modeling cellular dynamics from longitudinal, spatially resolved omics data.
+Comprehensive experiments show that ContextFlow consistently improves state-of-the-art flow matching methods across multiple metrics of inference accuracy and biological coherence.
+Our code is available at: \url{https://github.com/santanurathod/ContextFlow}.